kevinmatthes/routines/library/README.md

 Since there are multiple possible applications for the creation and maintainance of libraries, this repository offers various routines using some of the most common ones.
-The used software will be listed in "Software Requirements" section of this README.
+The used software will be listed in the "Software Requirements" section of this README.

 Each provided script is named according to the library tool it uses as well as